 How does Security and verification works?

 Security is the foundation of any blockchain system.
-In Zentra, it spans several dimensions, including:
+As the blockchain OS Layer, Zentra’s security spans several dimensions, including:

 Theoretical foundations